SSProve/ssprove/DOC.md

 So it will restore `pre` as a precondition, assuming that the predicate `preserve_update_pre` holds.
 Automation in this case is also performed with `ssprove_invariant`.
-It might not solve all goals, but should generally give you to prove the specific invariants that you used.
+It might not solve all goals, but should generally give you goals about the specific invariants that you used.

 **Note** that if your precondition contains some `rem_lhs`/`rem_rhs`, you will have to prove that those are preserved too.
 This will not be the case if you